sapegin/washingcode-book/manuscript/book.md

 };
 ```

 Now the query object always have the same shape, but some properties can be `undefined`.
-The code feels more declarative and it’s easier to understand what it’s doing — building an object.
+The code feels more declarative and it’s easier to understand what it’s doing — building an object, and see the final shape of this object.

-### Pascal style variables
+### Avoid Pascal style variables

 Some people like to define all variables at the beginning of a function.
 I call this _Pascal style_, because in Pascal you have to declare all variables at the beginning of a program or a function: